michigan-traffic-lab/TeraSim/README.md

 ```

 ### Run Real AV
 For users looking to run TeraSim with the Mcity Lincoln MKZ fleet equipped with autonomous driving capabilities, visit the [Mcity-2.0-API-for-AV-planning-and-control](https://github.com/michigan-traffic-lab/Mcity-2.0-API-for-AV-motion-planning) repository.
-Complete all required installations and follow the instructions provided in the "Run AV with TeraSim" section.
-Although not required, we recommend first developing and testing control algorithms in CARLA before transferring them to the real vehicle.
+Complete all required installations and follow the instructions provided in the __Run AV with TeraSim__ section.
+We provide two approaches to control the AV.
+For each approach, refer to the AV repo for additional instructions.

+1. Control Approach: Users can use the `send_av_control` function as described in the CARLA section.
+Due to differences in the dynamics model and the sim-to-real gap, a controller that works in CARLA will not be directly applicable to a real autonomous vehicle.
+With proper tuning and adjustments, though, the controller can be adapted to function effectively in real-world scenarios.

+2. Planning Approach: Users can use the `send_av_planning` function to send a high-level planned trajectory for the autonomous vehicle.
+This trajectory will be processed through our fine-tuned controller ([Preview Control](https://ieeexplore.ieee.org/abstract/document/8637808)) and converted into low-level control commands.
+The source code can be found in our AV repository, allowing users to gain a deeper understanding of the controller and customize it as needed.

 ## Troubleshooting